wsor4035/dev.luanti.org/content/about/luanti-edu.md

 **Pro:**

-- It's free because it's open source and it's going to stay open.
+- It's free because it's open-source and it's going to stay open.
 - It runs on almost all operating systems and devices ... _except iOS systems_.
 - From all versions (also from the tablet) you can usually visit the same servers.